martindzejky/metal-pacman/README.md

-# Cross Them Lights
+# Metal Pacman

-This is a school project for Graphics and Parallel programming.
-It's a small game about controlling the semaphores on crossroads and trying to get as much traffic through as possible.
+This is a school project for my Graphics class.
+It's a Pacman remake in metal-and-rust style.
+I wrote my own C++ engine for the game.
+I used [Blender](https://www.blender.org/) to make the models.